zeroluck/docs/sources/admin-guide/design-customizations/index.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/WebUI_modification/oxtrust/oxTrust_GUI_mod_configuration_overview.png?raw=true)

 - `Title`: Web User Interface title can be modified with this link.
-- `Display name`: Display Name of IdP in LDAP. [ This change is not suggested to be done by Gluu Server Administrator.
-As it will change configuration in our central server. ]
+- `Display name`: Display Name of IdP in LDAP.
+This change is not suggested to be done by the Gluu Server administrator as it will change the configuration in our central server.
-- `Short name`: Short Name of Org in LDAP. [ This change is not suggested to be done by Gluu Server Administrator.
-As it will change configuration in our central server. ]
+- `Short name`: Short Name of the organization in LDAP.
+This change is not suggested to be done by the Gluu Server administrator as it will change the configuration in our central server.
-- `Description`: A little description about Gluu Server.
+- `Description`: A little description about the Gluu Server.
-- `Login page message`: Login page is now using oxAuth, we will more features to support Login page modification through oxAuth.
+- `Login page message`: Login page is now using oxAuth, and allows a more detailed Login page modification.
-- `Welcome Title Text`: Gluu Server Administrator can add custom Welcome Title Text with feature.
+- `Welcome Title Text`: Gluu Server administrator can add custom welcome title text with this feature.
-- `Welcome Page Message`: Various message can be included here.
-Out of the box, Gluu Server includes these 1.
-Upload SSL Certificate, 2.
-Active attribute … etc. messages.
+- `Welcome Page Message`: Various messages can be included here.
+Out of the box, the Gluu Server includes these:
+  - 1. Upload SSL Certificate
+  - 2. Active attribute
-- `Organization Logo`: Organization logo can be uploaded and activated from here.
-You can upload your logo here, which will be shown in Gluu Server Administrative Control page.
+- `Organization Logo`: Organization logo that can be uploaded and activated from here.
+You can upload your logo here, which will be displayed in the Gluu Server Administrative Control page, then.
 - `Organization Favicon`: Organization favicon can be changed with this feature.
-- `Menu Color`: It’s a color picker for Gluu Server.
+- `Menu Color`: It is a color picker for the Gluu Server.
 Gluu Server’s Web UI color can be changed with this option.

 # How to Add Custom Attributes to Gluu LDAP